MillsAdam/Fantasy-Football-Challenge/README.md

 # Fantasy Playoff Challenge

 Fantasy Football App tailored to the NFL Playoffs.
-Built with C#/.NET and React
+Built with C#/.NET and React/Tailwind/DaisyUI